civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Paragraph 40(b) of the Act is replaced by the following:

-    collects, analyses, assesses and discloses information in order to assist in the detection, prevention and deterrence of money laundering, of the financing of terrorist activities and **of sanctions evasion**, and in order to assist the Minister in carrying out the Minister's powers and duties under Part 1.1;
+    collects, analyses, assesses and discloses information in order to assist in the detection, prevention and deterrence of money laundering, of the financing of terrorist activities and of sanctions evasion, and in order to assist the Minister in carrying out the Minister's powers and duties under Part 1.1;

   **(2)** Paragraph 40(d) of the Act is replaced by the following:

-    operates to enhance public awareness and understanding of matters related to money laundering, the financing of terrorist activities and **sanctions evasion**; and
+    operates to enhance public awareness and understanding of matters related to money laundering, the financing of terrorist activities and sanctions evasion; and

 ### Section 287

   **(1)** Paragraph 54(1)(a) of the Act is replaced by the following:

-    shall receive reports made under section 7, 7.1, 9, 12 or 20, or in accordance with a directive issued under Part 1.1, incomplete reports sent under subsection 14(5), reports referred to in section 9.1, information provided to the Centre by any agency of another country that has powers and duties similar to those of the Centre, information provided to the Centre by law enforcement agencies or government institutions or agencies, and other information voluntarily provided to the Centre about suspicions of money laundering, of the financing of terrorist activities or **of sanctions evasion**;
+    shall receive reports made under section 7, 7.1, 9, 12 or 20, or in accordance with a directive issued under Part 1.1, incomplete reports sent under subsection 14(5), reports referred to in section 9.1, information provided to the Centre by any agency of another country that has powers and duties similar to those of the Centre, information provided to the Centre by law enforcement agencies or government institutions or agencies, and other information voluntarily provided to the Centre about suspicions of money laundering, of the financing of terrorist activities or of sanctions evasion;

   **(2)** The portion of paragraph 54(1)(b) of the Act before subparagraph (i) is replaced by the following:

-    may collect information that the Centre considers relevant to money laundering activities, the financing of terrorist activities and **activities relating to sanctions evasion** that
+    may collect information that the Centre considers relevant to money laundering activities, the financing of terrorist activities and activities relating to sanctions evasion that

   **(3)** Subsection 54(2) of the Act is replaced by the following:

-    **(2)** The Centre shall destroy any information contained in a document, whether in written form or in any other form, that it receives that purports to be a report made under section 7, 7.1, 9 or 12, made in accordance with a directive issued under Part 1.1, sent under subsection 14(5) or referred to in section 9.1, and that it determines, in the normal course of its activities, relates to a financial transaction or circumstance that is not required to be reported to the Centre under this Act, and shall destroy any information voluntarily provided to the Centre by the public that it determines, in the normal course of its activities, is not about suspicions of money laundering, **of** the financing of terrorist activities or **of sanctions evasion**.
+    **(2)** The Centre shall destroy any information contained in a document, whether in written form or in any other form, that it receives that purports to be a report made under section 7, 7.1, 9 or 12, made in accordance with a directive issued under Part 1.1, sent under subsection 14(5) or referred to in section 9.1, and that it determines, in the normal course of its activities, relates to a financial transaction or circumstance that is not required to be reported to the Centre under this Act, and shall destroy any information voluntarily provided to the Centre by the public that it determines, in the normal course of its activities, is not about suspicions of money laundering, of the financing of terrorist activities or of sanctions evasion.
 The Centre shall destroy the information within a reasonable time after the determination is made.

 ### Section 288

   **(1)** Paragraph 55(1)(d) of the Act is replaced by the following:

-    information voluntarily provided to the Centre about suspicions of money laundering, of the financing of terrorist activities or **of sanctions evasion**;
+    information voluntarily provided to the Centre about suspicions of money laundering, of the financing of terrorist activities or of sanctions evasion;

   **(2)** The portion of subsection 55(3) of the Act before paragraph (a) is replaced by the following:

-    **(3)** If the Centre, on the basis of its analysis and assessment under paragraph 54(1)(c), has reasonable grounds to suspect that designated information would be relevant to investigating or prosecuting a money laundering offence, a terrorist activity financing offence or **a sanctions evasion offence**, the Centre shall disclose the information to
+    **(3)** If the Centre, on the basis of its analysis and assessment under paragraph 54(1)(c), has reasonable grounds to suspect that designated information would be relevant to investigating or prosecuting a money laundering offence, a terrorist activity financing offence or a sanctions evasion offence, the Centre shall disclose the information to

   **(3)** Clause 55(3)(c)(iii)(C) of the French version of the Act is replaced by the following:

-    a mis ou mettra, directement ou indirectement, des ressources à la disposition d'une entité, au sens de ce paragraphe 83.01(1), qui se livre ou se livrera à des activités **terroristes** **au sens de ce paragraphe ou à des activités visant à les appuyer**;
+    a mis ou mettra, directement ou indirectement, des ressources à la disposition d'une entité, au sens de ce paragraphe 83.01(1), qui se livre ou se livrera à des activités terroristes au sens de ce paragraphe ou à des activités visant à les appuyer;

   **(4)** Subsection 55(3) of the Act is amended by striking out "and" at the end of paragraph (h) and by adding the following after paragraph (i):